slabs-io/page-scraper/README.md

-api-slab-demo
+slabs-source-example
 =============

-##A sample api module for use with slabs.io.
+##A sample source module for use with slabs.io.

 Before use run :
 ```